hammady/butt/README.md

 docker run -d \
     --restart always \
     --name butt \
-    --net=host \
+    -v $HOME/butt:/butt \
     --device /dev/snd \
-    -v $HOME/butt:/butt \
+    -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
-    butt:0.1.32
+    -p 1256:1256 \
+    butt:0.1.33
 ```

 The most notable argument above is the `-v` which mounts a host path inside
 the container so that generated logs, recordings, stream titles are all read/written
 to the host.
+The other mount `-v /tmp/.X11-unix:/tmp/.X11-unix:rw` is also required
+for X forwarding to work (to display BUTT on the main display).
 Note also that `--device /dev/snd` is important as it makes the audio
 devices on the host available to the container.
 This has been tested on Ubuntu.
 Windows and Macos hosts are not supported.